 Benefits that NYS AmeriCorps Public Health Fellows will receive:

-● AmeriCorps living stipend, health insurance (FT only), and Federal education benefits
+● AmeriCorps living stipend and Federal education benefits

 ● Serving their community in public health roles during this time of great need